acrylian/zenponsive/README.md

 ==========
 A simple responsive CSS framework with (Zenphoto) gallery themes in mind
 ----------------------------
-Or just another framework..;-) Admittedly this is not that different from lots of other grid frameworks and probably a bit less sophisticated.
+Or just another framework..;-) Admittedly this is not that different from lots of other grid frameworks and of course inspired by them.
+Probably it is a bit less sophisticated than those.

-It was made to be a simple grid without all the bells and whistles others have to leave more freedom.
+But I was made for my own use (and education) to be a simple grid without all the bells and whistles others have to leave more freedom.

 *License: GPL v2 or later (zenponsive.css)*